-This section provides several network management guidelines for implementations supporting the Diffserv Aware Credit Window Extension.
+This section provides several network management guidelines for implementations supporting the IEEE 802.1Q Aware Credit Window Extension.

-If this extension is supported, that support MUST be declared using the Extensions Supported Data Item (see [Section 13.6](#) of [RFC8175]).
+If this extension is supported, that support MUST be declared using the Extensions Supported Data Item (see [Section 13.6](#) of [RFC8175]), which is configurable on both modems and routers.
 Diffserv Aware Credit Window Extension Data Items MUST NOT be emitted by a DLEP participant unless such support was specified in the initialization message received from its peer.
 The use of the extension defined in this document SHOULD be configurable on both modems and routers.
-That configuration can be implemented using a proprietary Command-Line Interface or by implementing a YANG module.
-The definition of the YANG module is out of scope for this document.

-Modems SHOULD support the configuration of mapping a DSCP to a credit window (queue).
+Modems SHOULD support the configuration of mapping a PCP to a credit window (queue).